Loyalty in fuel retail: What makes a fuel rewards program successful?

 There is a digital transformation process taking place and the loyalty program is often the first digital system implemented.
 Seeing it work successfully can convince brands of the value of further technological investment and set the path for future innovation.
 It really is a gateway to even bigger change.

-PD: Fuel retailers usually generate more profit from B2C customers (private car owners) than from B2B (fleet vehicles).
-B2C clients purchase less fuel per visit but use gas stations in significantly greater numbers and make more non-fuel purchases than B2B drivers, often even visiting the fule station for the hot dogs and coffee rather than the fuel.
+Fuel retailers usually generate more profit from B2C customers (private car owners) than from B2B (fleet vehicles).
+B2C clients purchase less fuel per visit but use gas stations in significantly greater numbers and make more non-fuel purchases than B2B drivers, often even visiting the gas station for the hot dogs and coffee rather than the fuel.

 These are significant numbers, with shop turnover increasing by at least 4% each year.
 I believe that even more B2C customers will visit fuel stations for non-fuel purchases in the coming years.
 It is a significant change in customer behavior and creates a clear distinction between the B2B and B2C clientele.